 Domain Objective Performance Indicator Completion Criteria Justification Source Complete Link to TARP Progress All Primary Domains Final landforms are safe, stable and non-polluting.
 Final landforms are stable Slopes.
 Constructed slopes (low walls, ramps and drainage structures) to be limited to 10 degrees or lower as standard.
-Exceptions, where angles of 10 degrees will include: Development Consent - Schedule 3, Condition 53 Ongoing Section 9.2 Commenced and sustainable for the intended post-mining land the highwall, low wall, safety berm and top batter of the final void; and use/s. local steepening of areas for drainage on the Overburden Emplacement.
+Exceptions, where angles of 10 degrees will include: Development Consent - Schedule 3, Condition 53 Ongoing Section 9.2 Commenced and sustainable for the intended post-mining land use/s. the highwall, low wall, safety berm and top batter of the final void; and local steepening of areas for drainage on the Overburden Emplacement.
 Landform stability.
 Revegetation and/or cover crop undertaken within six months of landform reconstruction and soil application.
 Ongoing Section 9.2 Commenced Reconstructed landforms are stable with no evidence of slumping.
 Non-polluting landform.
+Runoff from rehabilitated landforms is equivalent to runoff from pre-mining and/or analogous catchments (when considering the natural range of values).
 No N/A Not Commenced Ensure public safety.
 Public safety.
 Public access restricted to mine site and rehabilitation areas.
 Yes N/A Complete Final landforms are integrated with surrounding Landform compatibility.
 Avoidance of straight lines and angular corners in profiles of final landforms.
 Development Consent - Ongoing N/A Commenced natural landforms.
 Drainage lines to be self-sustaining and predominantly constructed of natural materials.
 Schedule 3, Condition 53 Visual screens comprising mounding or bunding are established as per the VIMP.
 Water management areas, drainage paths, contour drains, ridgelines, and emplacements are shaped, where possible, in undulating informal profiles in keeping with natural landforms of the surrounding environment.